 The UIS Mobile App Project

-If you are thinking about developing an app for your educational institution, we hope this summary will be of use to you.
+If you are thinking about developing an app for your educational institution, we hope the following summary will be of use to you.
 This summary provides you with a basic, top-level framework for planning, developing, and delivering a mobile app for your institution.

 Institutions have different demands, priorities, and approaches.
 Therefore, you will need to keep those aspects in mind as you move forward with planning, developing, testing, and delivering an app for your institution.